 How are contracts usually signed

-Contracts are agreements made between two or more parties, used to lay out specific terms and bind each party to those terms.
+Contracts are agreements made between two or more parties used to lay out specific terms and bind each party to those terms.

-To create a valid contract, it’s generally best for a document to be produced in writing, and this is necessary in contract law for some agreements, such as those involving the sale of real estate.
+To create a valid contract, it’s generally best for a document to be produced in writing, and this is necessary for contract law for some agreements, such as those involving the sale of real estate.

 What are the different ways of signing a contract?

-Up until fairly recently, the only way to sign a binding contract was to physically write your signature onto the signature page of a physical copy, and this method is still extremely common.
+Up until fairly recently, the only way to sign a binding contract was to physically write your signature onto the signature page of a physical copy (also called the “dotted line”), and this method is still extremely common.

 Why sign using electronic signatures?